GulamJilani5/system-design/api/response/backend/springboot.md

-Part 3: API Response from the Backend (Spring Boot)
+⏺️ # API Response from the Backend (Spring Boot)

 In a Spring Boot backend, API responses are crafted using controllers, and the response includes headers, body, status codes, and additional metadata.
+🟩 🟢 🔷 🔹 🔵 🟦 ⏺️ ➡️

-1. Headers
+### ➡️ 1.
+Headers

 The server can send headers to provide metadata, control caching, or manage authentication.

-What Can Be Sent:
+##### 🟦 What Can Be Sent:

 Content-Type: Specifies the response body format (e.g., application/json).
 Set-Cookie: Sends cookies to the client for session management.